 Check your fines balance first by logging into Vision, then click through to pay your fines.

 By borrowing items from the SVA Library you are agreeing to the following policy: To enter the library, full-time Students, Faculty and SVA administration must present a valid SVA ID and current semester sticker to the security officer.
 Alumni must present their Alumni card.
 Continuing Education students must present their current course registration.
-Alumni and CE students have on-site access only, and do not have borrowing privileges.
+Alumni, CE students, SVA Vendors, Housing Residents, and temporary staff have on-site access only, and do not have borrowing privileges.
+SVA special program Fellows & Visiting Scholars should speak to a Circulation Manager or the Associate Director for Library access and borrowing privileges.

 |Blu-Ray Player||1 Week||1||No||$ 1.00|